A regular cleaning schedule is a part of owning an aquarium.

-Too much dissolved minerals in the water column is not healthy for betta fish.
+Too much-dissolved minerals in the water column are not healthy for betta fish.
 They prefer soft water where the total dissolved solids are between 4-8 dH or 70-140 ppm.

 The nitrogen cycle in an aquarium is the process of various bacteria converting harmful waste into less toxic substances.

 While it’s part of the fish tank maintenance process, there’s no cleaning frequency to observe here.
 What’s important is to establish the cycle to regulate the quality of your water tank or aquarium conducive to betta fishes.

 - The first step is the production of fish and invertebrates poop and plant debris.
 Add any dead organisms and uneaten food.
 As these materials decay, they produce ammonia.
 Even low levels will burn the gills of fish and choke off their oxygen supply.
 It also damages internal organs.

 - Bacteria called Nitrosomonas to consume ammonia and break it down into nitrite.
 Nitrite is still toxic (preventing fish’s blood from carrying oxygen), fish can withstand roughly twice the amount of nitrite in their water when compared to ammonia.